copilot-extensions/preview-sdk.js/CONTRIBUTING.md

 - [Node.js](https://nodejs.org/) (v22.x)

   We currently depend on Node 22+ for local development as we use new test APIs such as [snapshot testing](https://nodejs.org/api/test.html#snapshot-testing)!
-At some point we might move to a different test runner, but this works great to move fast in early aplha days.
+At some point we might move to a different test runner, but this works great to move fast in early alpha days.

 ### Setup